About The CVB

 The City of Forsyth collected hotel-motel taxes from 13 hotels and one KOA Campground.
 20% of the hotel-motel tax goes to the City’s general fund, 40% to Forsyth Main Street, and the remaining 40% to the recently (2015) formed Convention & Visitors Bureau.

-According the Georgia Department of Economic Development and a 2016 US Travel Association report, in 2015, the City of Forsyth and Monroe County’s domestic tourism industry:
+According the Georgia Department of Economic Development and US Travel Association, in 2016, (read full report) the City of Forsyth and Monroe County’s domestic tourism industry:

 Meetings & Events